Country

 Circumstances:

-Twenty minutes after his departure from Lisbon, bound for London, the crew encountered technical problems and decided to return to Lisbon.
-While descending to an altitude of 1,200 feet, the crew experienced strong vibrations and smoke spread in the cabin and the cockpit as well.
-The seaplane christened 'Golden Horn' went out of control and crashed into the bay, some 800 meters off shore.
+Last December 30, the engine n°4 failed.
+The airplane was grounded in Lisbon and the engine was changed.
+Prior to a flight back to London, the crew decided to made a local test flight.
+Twenty minutes after takeoff, the crew encountered problems with the engine n°3 that caught fire and decided to return.
+While descending to an altitude of 1,200 feet, the crew experienced strong vibrations and smoke spread in the cabin and the cockpit.
+The pilot was unable to feather the propeller on the engine n°3 and the seaplane named 'Golden Horn' went out of control and crashed into the bay, some 800 metres offshore.
 The radio operator and a passenger were rescued while 13 other occupants were killed.

 Probable cause: